-Be Your Own Health Hero - Talk to your GP or pharmacist about which vaccinations will best protect you this winter season
+Be Your Own Health Hero - Talk to your GP or pharmacist about which vaccinations will best protect you this winter.

 If you're not quite sure about which doses you still need or what vaccine you should get, talk to your GP or review the guide put together by the Australian Technical Advisory Group on Immunisation.

-Do I Need to Get a Winter Vaccine Dose?
+Do I Need to Get an Additional Dose?

 Can I Get Vaccinated After Having COVID-19?

 Yes!
 You can receive your next vaccination once you have recovered from your COVID-19 symptoms.
-Vaccination can be deferred up to four months after COVID-19 infection, however if you have prolonged symptoms you should talk to your doctor about when it is best to vaccinate.
+It is recommended that you wait 6 months after COVID-19 infection for your next vaccine dose, however if you have prolonged symptoms you should talk to your doctor about when it is best to vaccinate.

-Do I Need a Flu Vaccination in Addition to a COVID-19 Vaccination?
+Should I Get a Flu Vaccination in Addition to a COVID-19 Vaccination?

 Yes!
-Health professionals are concerned about the predicted rise in cold and flu infections this year now that people are moving about more freely.
 For maximum protection it's recommended you get your flu vaccination, in addition to keeping your COVID-19 vaccinations current.
-You can get even have your flu vaccination on the same day as your COVID-19 vaccine.
+Flu and COVID-19 vaccines can be given at the same time.

 What is the Pneumococcal Vaccine and Should I get It?

-The pneumococcal vaccine prevents serious illness from diseases like pneumonia, meningitis and septicaemia, which are especially dangerous to older people and young children.
-The pneumococcal vaccine is available for free for vulnerable groups under the National Immunisation Program.
+The pneumococcal vaccine can prevent serious illness from diseases like pneumonia, meningitis and septicaemia, which are especially dangerous to older people and young children.
 Talk to your GP if you're not sure if you should get the pneumococcal vaccine.